A Chinese Ghost Story: The Tsui Hark Animation

-A Chinese Ghost Story: The Tsui Hark Animation (小倩) is a 1997 Hong Kong animated film.
-It was written and produced by Tsui Hark and his production company, Film Workshop.
-The animation was produced by Japanese animation studio, Triangle Staff.
-It is also referred to as "Xiao Qian", "Little Pretty", "Chinese Ghost Story Xiao Qian".
+A Chinese Ghost Story: The Tsui Hark Animation (小倩) is a 1997 Hong Kong fantasy animated film.
+It was written and produced by Tsui Hark and his production company Film Workshop.
+The animation was produced by Japanese animation studio Triangle Staff.

 Background

 The production time lasted four years with computer CGI being used as graphical enhancements.
 It was debuted at the Toronto International Film Festival.
-The story is loosely based on a short story, titled Nie Xiaoqian, from the ancient Chinese literary work Strange Stories from a Chinese Studio by Pu Songling.
+The story is loosely based on a short story titled Nie Xiaoqian from the ancient Chinese literary work Strange Stories from a Chinese Studio by Pu Songling.
 It was dubbed into English by Ocean Productions and licensed by Viz Media and Geneon Entertainment.